 ranch's collection.

 Left; T-shirt design we did for the bike tour.
-Features, my husband,
+Features a local

-Alan on Buck offering my daughter, Andrea a cool drink, western
+cowboy offering my daughter, Andrea a cool drink, western style.

-style.
 2011.
-I took the photo and had help with computer graphics
+I took the photo and had help with computer graphics from